Please wait a minute...

 Cite this article:

-Peiru Yang(杨佩如), Xinchun Du(杜新春), Jie Li(李杰), Siqi Shi(施思齐) Comparative study on electronic structures of two phases compounds and origin of the structural phase transition in LiFePO4 2025 Chin.
+Peiru Yang(杨佩如), Xinchun Du(杜新春), Jie Li(李杰), and Siqi Shi(施思齐) Comparative study on electronic structures of two phases compounds and origin of the structural phase transition in LiFePO4 2025 Chin.
 Phys.
 B 34 118201

 [1] Albertus P, Anandan V, Ban C, et al. 2021 ACS Energy Lett.
 6 1399